Academic Catalog

 NURS 7415 Primary Care Clinical II: Immunologic and Infectious Challenges in Pediatrics — 3 credits

-This clinical course focuses on application of advanced practice nursing assessment and management of infectious or immunologic challenges in the pediatric population with an emphasis on primary care.
-Students apply collaborative patient management skills with children and families in a variety of settings to enhance their advanced assessment skills, critical thinking skills, clinical decision-making ability, and role definition in advanced practice nursing.
+This clinical course focuses on the application of advanced practice nursing assessment and management of chronic conditions common in primary care of the pediatric population.
+Students apply collaborative patient management skills with children and families in a variety of settings to enhance their advanced assessment skills, critical thinking skills, and clinical decision-making ability in the role of the advanced practice nurse.

-NURS 7420 Primary Care II: Chronic Health Challenges in Adults and Older Adults — 3 credits
+NURS 7420 Primary Care II: Chronic Health Challenges in Adult and Geriatric Populations — 3 credits

 NURS 7460 Quality and Safety Outcomes in Advanced Nursing Practice — 3 credits